wp-staging/wp-staging/readme.txt

 == Upgrade Notice ==

 = 2.3.6 =
-* New: Compatible to WordPress 4.9.8
+* New: Compatible to WordPress 4.9.8.
+Important fixes!